NobilityDeviant/ZenDownloader/assets/README.md

 Since they are ever changing, I have deicded to add them to the Asset Updater.

-Users can now freely modify them, but if there's an update, it will overwrite them.
+Users can now freely modify them.
+If there's an update, it will overwrite what you have.

+If you want to disable the auto update read here: [DIsable Asset Updating](https://github.com/NobilityDeviant/ZenDownloader/tree/master/assets#disable-asset-updating)

 # Wco Urls